Shawnee language: Number

 Shawnee nouns can be singular or plural.
 Inflectional affixes in the verb stem that cross-reference objects are often omitted if inanimate objects are involved.
 Even if an inflectional affix for the inanimate object is present, it usually does not distinguish number.
-For example, in the TI paradigm (animate›inanimate) when there is a second or third person plural subject, object markers are present in the verb stem, but they are number-indifferent.
+For example, in the TI paradigm (animate›inanimate) when there is a second or third-person plural subject, object markers are present in the verb stem, but they are number-indifferent.
 Overt object markers are omitted for most other subjects.
 In the inverse situation, (animate‹inanimate) the inanimate participants are not cross-referenced morphologically.

 Gender

 The basic distinction for gender in Shawnee is between animate actors and inanimate objects.
-Nouns are in two gender classes, inanimate and animate; the latter includes all persons, animals, spirits, and large trees, and some other objects such as tobacco, maize, apple, raspberry (but not strawberry), calf of leg (but not thigh), stomach, spittle, feather, bird's tail, horn, kettle, pipe for smoking, snowshoe.
+Nouns are in two gender classes, inanimate and animate; the latter includes all persons, animals, spirits, large trees, and some other objects such as tobacco, maize, apple, raspberry (but not strawberry), calf of leg (but not thigh), stomach, spittle, feather, bird's tail, horn, kettle, pipe for smoking, snowshoe.

 Grammatical gender in Shawnee is more accurately signaled by the phonology, not the semantics.

 Nouns ending in /-a/ are animate, while nouns ending in /-i/ are inanimate.
 This phonological criterion is not absolute.
 Modification by a demonstrative (hina being animate and hini being inanimate, meaning 'that') and pluralization are conclusive tests.

 In the singular, Shawnee animate nouns end in /-a/, and the obviative singular morpheme is /-li/.

 Shawnee inanimate nouns are usually pluralized with stem +/-ali/.

 This causes animate obviative singular and inanimate plural to look alike on the surface.